For Players Guide

 Can I get a refund?

 Purchases are on-chain transactions and cannot be reversed.
-The payment split (to creator and to token burn) happens instantly and permanently.
+The payment split to the creator, buyer reward, lottery, and burn path happens instantly and permanently.

 What if a game goes offline?